TeraPractice is a company within Sutter that is trying to upend the primary care modelRead more...

 Seeking true partners for better medicine at better prices

-- Kaiser Permanente targets entrepreneurs whose values align with KP's
+- Kaiser Permanente targets entrepreneurs whose values align

 - Design thinking is important to creating a successful healthcare product

 KM: What does it mean for you to balance internal and external relationships?